 Speed

 With time and experience, you should be able to be agile with your movement.
-If you want to pay at the highest level, then there is a need for speed both in your legs and hands.
+If you want to pay at the highest level, then you need speed both in your legs and hands.
 For example, a professional player can volley the ball at 70mph.
-Though recreational and casual games are different, I am talking about competitions.
-The pace of the game is fast, and sometimes you will be unable to keep up with the game while watching a professional game.

 Final Words

-So, are you ready to start a table tennis match?
-Now that you are well aware of the basic skills in table tennis, I guess you don’t have to face any trouble while playing.
-But, if you want to compete in a high level, then there is only one thing to do.
+But, if you want to compete at a high level, there is only one thing to do.
 And it is practice.
 Only practice can take you up to a competitive level.

 Read Also: